jovanovjoce/tv/README.md

 # tv
 For watching Macedonian IP TV Channels you nead to install IPTV application and add channel list.

-ANDROID Example
+ANDROID Example.
-1.Install IPTV APPS
+1.Install IPTV APPS.
 From play store install some IPTV App. example:https://play.google.com/store/apps/details?id=com.ottplay.ottplay

 2.Open TELEAVIZO, go to settings, create new channel and for URL add follow link: http://jovanovjoce.github.io/tv/m.m3u

 You can do this on android, iphone, smartTV and everywhere where you can find IPTV application.

 Lists of Macedonian television channels: